A Hand Up Erie

 The range of those in need is broad and the reach of AHU is constantly growing.
 AHU serves women who are fleeing domestic violence situations, people recovering from addiction or who are being released from prison and who are working to rehabilitate into our community, people with disabilities who are experiencing their first independent living situation, and United States veterans who have suffered illness and injury protecting the freedoms we all enjoy.
 While there are many agencies in the area that assist with securing living spaces for those in need, there are no agencies to help with making that space a home.

 Most of the requests that AHU receives (which averages about four requests each day) originate from our community’s unemployed or underemployed who do not have the financial means to purchase furniture or other household items.
 Our clients also do not have the resources to pick up the items.
 In order to meet the needs of our clients, our volunteers utilize their personal vehicles (pick-up trucks, SUVs, and trailers) for deliveries.
-Donated items such as couches, chairs, coffee tables, beds, night stands, dressers, TV stands, desks, dining/kitchen tables and chairs, wall hangings, curtains, linens, dishes, pots and pans, and other small appliances are stored in a warehouse that donates space to AHU.
+Donated items such as couches, chairs, coffee tables, beds, night stands, dressers, TV stands, desks, dining/kitchen tables and chairs, wall hangings, curtains, linens, dishes, pots and pans, and other small appliances are stored in our warehouse space.

 Saving Lives & Families Since 2016